flipt-io/flipt/README.md

 ### Generate Your Own

 If a client in your language is not available for download, you can easily generate one yourself using the existing [protobuf definition](https://github.com/flipt-io/flipt/blob/main/rpc/flipt/flipt.proto).
-The [GRPC documentation](https://grpc.io/docs/) has extensive examples on how to generate GRPC clients in each supported language.
+The [GRPC documentation](https://grpc.io/docs/) has extensive examples of how to generate GRPC clients in each supported language.

 <br clear="both"/>